June 22, 2011

 A constitutional challenge to the tax-free housing allowances and parsonages provided to thousands of American pastors is over after the plaintiffs who filed the original lawsuit voluntarily requested its dismissal Friday in a California district court.

 But the battle is far from over.
 More legal challenges from opponents of the provision are promised, while a federal commission reviewing the benefit has been asked to determine whether it needs additional protections.

-A leader from the Freedom from Religion Foundation, the group that led the latest charge against the decades-old tax benefit for clergy, said her organization will continue its fight to bring an end to these allowances, which it believes violate the First Amendment’s Establishment Clause and endorse religion.
+A leader from the Freedom From Religion Foundation, the group that led the latest charge against the decades-old tax benefit for clergy, said her organization will continue its fight to bring an end to these allowances, which it believes violate the First Amendment's Establishment Clause and endorse religion.

-Friday’s request was FFRF’s “only option at this time” after a U.S. Supreme Court ruling in April on a separate Arizona taxpayer case undermined the grounds for its case in California, said Annie Laurie Gaylor, co-president of the Madison, Wisconsin-based organization.
+Friday's request for dismissal was FFRF's "only option at this time" after a U.S. Supreme Court ruling in April on a separate Arizona taxpayer case undermined the grounds for its case in California, said Annie Laurie Gaylor, co-president of the Madison, Wisconsin-based organization.

 The group is evaluating its next options to challenge the benefit.
 "We plan to pursue it in a slightly different manner," Gaylor said.
 "We're sorry about (the California case)—we think the Ninth Circuit already indicated that it believed the law was unconstitutional.
 We believe it's an unconstitutional law."

 Gaylor said it was too early for her to identify specific next steps or the next legal strategy FFRF will try.